Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 In this guide we cover the following:

 - Adding scripts to your objects
-- Adding editor modes inside your game  (Host Server and Client)
+- Adding editor modes inside your game  (Host, Server, and Client)
 - Basic Player Movement
 - Permissions
 - Basic RPC use